ax-llm/ax/README.md

-# LLM Client - The best library to work with LLMs
+# LLMClient - The best library to work with LLMs

 [![NPM Package](https://img.shields.io/npm/v/@dosco/llm-client?style=for-the-badge&color=green)](https://www.npmjs.com/package/@dosco/llm-client)
 [![Twitter](https://img.shields.io/twitter/follow/dosco?style=for-the-badge&color=red)](https://twitter.com/dosco)
 [![Discord Chat](https://dcbadge.vercel.app/api/server/DSHg3dU7dW?style=for-the-badge)](https://discord.gg/DSHg3dU7dW)

 # 🌵 🦙 🔥 ❤️ 🖖🏼

 A **production ready** JS library (Typescript) that makes it simple to work with any LLM and use advanced features like automatic function calling.
 The library has sensible defaults, is easy to use and is designed to make features like function calling work across LLMs.
 The most useful prompt engineering researching is implemented in this library.
 Support for **OpenAI**, **Azure-OpenAI**, **GoogleAI**, **Cohere**, **Anthropic**, **Together Compute** and **AlephAlpha** and more.